gbm1015/deep-learning-challenge/README.md

 ## Background

-Using a dataset of historical lending activity, from a peer-to-peer lending services company, and leveraging machine learning techniques to train and evaluate a model that can predict loan risk.
-The machine learning classification model(s) is developed to identify the creditworthiness of the borrowers.
+The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
+With the knowledge of machine learning and neural networks, and using the features in the provided dataset (mentioned below), a binary classifier was created that can predict whether applicants will be successful if funded by Alphabet Soup.

+Alphabet Soup's business team provided a CSV dataset that containd more than 34,000 organizations that have received funding from Alphabet Soup over the years.
+Within that dataset were a number of columns that captured metadata about each organization.
+The columns included the following information:
+   - EIN and NAME = The 2 identification columns.
+   - APPLICATION_TYPE = Alphabet Soup application type.
+   - AFFILIATION = Affiliation sector of industry.
+   - CLASSIFICATION = Government organization classification.
+   - USE_CASE = Use case for funding.
+   - ORGANIZATION = Organization type.
+   - STATUS = Active status.
+   - INCOME_AMT = Income classification.
+   - SPECIAL_CONSIDERATIONS = Special considerations for application.
+   - ASK_AMT = Funding amount requested.
+   - IS-SUCCESSFUL = Was the money used effectively.

 ### Before opening the starterCode folder

-1. I created a new repository in GitHub for this project called `credit-risk-classification`.
+1. I created a new repository in GitHub for this project called `deep-learning challenge`.
 2. Inside the new repository I cloned the new repository to my computer.
-3. Inside my local Git repository, I created a folder titled "Credit_Risk" and added the starter Jupitor Notebook code credit_risk_classification.ipynb and the folder "Resources" that contains the dataset lending_data.csv.
+3. Inside my local Git repository, I added the starter Jupitor Notebook code Starter_Code.ipynb.
+4. I uploaded Starter_Code.ipynb into Google Colab and completed the steps for building the first Neural Network model and the second optimized Neural Network model.

 ## Overview of the Analysis